rust-lang/blog.rust-lang.org/content/inside-rust/variadic-generics-micro-survey-results.md

 The most interesting answers are people who explicitly mentioned they gave up on a feature or an approach because of the lack of variadics.

 > These days it's more about the opportunity loss: I know this is impossible, so I don't even think about reaching out for tuples of items implementing the same trait.
-I'm sure I've written situations where I had to use `Vec<Box<dyn Trait>>` not because I *wanted* boxed elements, but because the more natural thing (tuples of dierently-typed values all implementing a single trait of arbitrary length) doesn't exist.
+I'm sure I've written situations where I had to use `Vec<Box<dyn Trait>>` not because I *wanted* boxed elements, but because the more natural thing (tuples of differently-typed values all implementing a single trait of arbitrary length) doesn't exist.

 > Sometimes I have also wanted to implement some crate-local trait for tuples but have found it too cumbersome due to the necessity to use a macro to do it, so I never bothered, even though I sort of wanted to.